theTonyHo/armacode/docset/armacode.docset/Contents/Resources/Documents/_sources/armacode/ghuserobjects/Round_EX.txt

 Round_EX |icon|
 ----------------

-Round a value to the nearest t value
+Round a value to the nearest multiplier of splecified t value

 .. |icon| image:: icon/Round_EX.png